-Group

-31 Dec 2024 31 Dec 2023

-Environmental protection fund deposit 369 7,060
+Group 31 Dec 2024 31 Dec 2023 Environmental protection fund deposit 369 7,060 Environmental profession fond deposit 369 7,060

-369 7,060

 For the financial year ended 31 December 2024 the Environmental Protection Fund deposit relates to the subsidiaries Limestone Resources Limited, Zambia Gold Company Limited and Kabundi Resources Limited.
 This is recoverable from Government or can be offset against future liabilities as assessed by the Government.
 The Environmental Protection Fund deposit is an advance payment for the estimated future decommissioning and closure costs to be incurred at the closure of the mine sites.
-The Mines and Minerals Regulations, 1998 (Statutory Instrument No.102 of 1998) provide for the payment of contributions by mine owners into the Environmental Protection Fund and the contributions paid into the Fund are based on the environmental assessment carried out by environmental experts.
+The Mines and Minerals Regulations, 1998 (Statutory Instrument No.102 of 1998) provide for the payment of contributions by mine owners into the Environmental Protection Fund designed to provide for environmental restoration of defunct sites.
+The Group contributes into the Environmental Protection Fund and the contributions paid into the Fund are based on the environmental assessment carried out by environmental experts.
 The funds are not accessible and are only available at the time of restoration.
 The contributions are only due based on further assessment made by the Government in line with the Act.